 One of the ‘Japanese; soldiers caught up in the Amboina case was Thome Corea.
 He was tortured and waterboarded by Dutch officials and rapidly confessed.
 But as he was illiterate, he could not sign his name.
 Instead he made a rough mark.

-Although he represented himself as a ferocious Japanese soldier, Thome Corea was in fact not Japanese.
+Although he represented himself as a ferocious Japanese soldier, Thome Corea was not actually Japanese.
 In fact he was Korean.
+And he had a remarkable life.
 We know from the records associated with the trial that Corea was aged fifty in 1623, meaning that he was born around 1573.
-He was thus probably brought to Japan in the turbulent aftermath of the great military leader Toyotomi Hideyoshi’s massive invasion of Korea in 1592.
+He was thus likely brought to Japan in the turbulent aftermath of Toyotomi Hideyoshi’s massive invasion of Korea in 1592.

 At some point, he secured his freedom but was unable to return to Korea.
 Instead, like so many of his countrymen he was drawn to western Japan’s bustling cosmopolitan ports like Nagasaki or Hirado.
 There he seems to have eked out a living until the Dutch East India Company came recruiting.
 It offered three year contracts, dangerous work, and poor conditions–but also the promise of a steady wage.

-Corea’s unlikely career suggests that the Company’s recruitment plans opened up an unexpected space for reinvention, one in which Korean captives could morph, in search of a stable wage, into fearsome (and potentially dangerous) Japanese soldiers.
+Corea’s unlikely career suggests that the Company’s attempts to recruit legion of Japanese soldiers to fight on its behalf opened up an unexpected space for reinvention, one in which a Korean captives could morph, in search of a stable wage, into a fearsome Japanese soldier.
 If so, Corea was not alone in making this change.
-VOC records include multiple references to “Japanese” soldiers with names that suggest external origins but who were able to take advantage of new opportunities afforded by the Company’s martial visions.
+VOC records include multiple references to “Japanese” soldiers with names that suggest links to places like Macao, China or Korea but who were able to take advantage of new opportunities afforded by the Company’s martial visions.

 Thome Corea generated just a few lines in the sources and one hastily scrawled cross to mark his confession.
 He was part of important events in global history but he did not drive them.
 But his story is important.
 Like so many historians, I love working in the archives because I’m able to uncover evidence of hidden lives.
-Thome Corea is an example of such a life and finding him was one of my favorite adventures in the archives.
+Thome Corea is an example of such a life.

 (1) Wm.
 Theodore de Bary, Donald Keene, George Tanabe, and Paul Varley, ed.
 Sources of Japanese Tradition : Volume 1: From Earliest Times to 1600 (Columbia University Press, New York, 2010: 467-72